phako/Sellerie/README.md

     ninja -C build install

-If you wish to install Gtkterm someplace other than the default directory, use:
+If you wish to install Sellerie someplace other than the default directory, use:

     meson build -Dprefix=/install/directory